jblayter/SDM-Playbook/strategy/stakeholder-communication-strategy.md

 **Purpose:**
 Provide tailored communication approaches for different stakeholder types during roadmap planning and execution, ensuring appropriate messaging and engagement for each audience.

+**Emotional Intelligence Foundation:**
+This strategy is built on the understanding that effective communication requires deep empathy, emotional awareness, and the ability to connect with each stakeholder's unique concerns, motivations, and communication preferences.
+Every interaction should serve to build trust, understanding, and collaborative relationships.

 ## 1. Stakeholder Mapping

 ### Primary Stakeholders